ReactiveX/RxJavaFX/README.md

 ##Notes for Kotlin
-If you are building your JavaFX application with [Kotlin](https://kotlinlang.org/), this library becomes even more useful with extension functions.
-These extension functions exist in the [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) project, but the API is so small it is not worth publishing at the moment.
-But you can simply add these extension functions below to your project and utilize Kotlin's fluent style.
+If you are building your JavaFX application with [Kotlin](https://kotlinlang.org/), check out [RxKotlinFX](https://github.com/thomasnield/RxKotlinFX) to leverage this library through Kotlin extension functions.

 ```kotlin
 fun <T> Observable<T>.toBinding() = JavaFxSubscriber.toBinding(this)